AhsanAyaz/ng-posture-buddy/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

+# Posture Buddy

+Posture Buddy is an app that helps you sit straight when working at your workplace or home.
+It uses the camera & machine learning to identify if you sit with a bad posture for too long.
+No data is recorded or stored anywhere but on your machine.

 # Introduction

 Bootstrap and package your project with Angular 12 and Electron 13 (Typescript + SASS + Hot Reload) for creating Desktop applications.